Temporal Logic Control for Nonlinear Stochastic Systems Under Unknown Disturbances

-Our method significantly reduces sample complexity, often by orders of magnitude, and allows for smaller abstractions while achieving similar or tighter results, which also reduces abstraction time in most cases.
+Our method significantly reduces sample complexity, often by orders of magnitude, allowing for smaller abstractions while achieving tighter results, thus reducing computation times in most cases.
 For abstractions of the same size, our synthesis time is typically smaller, sometimes by an order of magnitude.
 Additionally, the table demonstrates that our approach produces tighter results (less error hence higher probabilistic guarantees) than using a na\"ive IMDP, showcasing the benefits of incorporating additional information into the definition of $\Gamma$, albeit with higher computational effort.
-Furthermore, Table~\ref{tab:case_studies} also shows how the probabilistic satisfaction guarantees become tighter with the number of samples, which can also be observed in Figure~\ref{fig:results}, and as the size of the abstraction increases.
+Furthermore, UMDPs yield a smaller error, less than a half in some case studies, than when the abstraction is just an IMDP with an additional constraint related to learning the support of $P_W$, showing the benefit of a $2$-layer partition.
 We also compared the performance of Alg.~\ref{alg:2O} against the linear programming solver \emph{Linprog} on an abstraction with $|S| = 1600$ and $|A| = 8$, achieving the same guarantees but reducing the total synthesis time from $2880$s to $60$s, a reduction of $48\times$.